Karolina Wigura

 Karolina Wigura (born 1 October 1980 in Warsaw) is a sociologist, historian of ideas and journalist.
 She is Member of the Board of Kultura Liberalna Foundation (Liberal Culture), which publishes Kultura Liberalna, one of Poland's leading weekly magazines.
-She is also an assistant professor at Warsaw University's Institute of Sociology and member of the European Council on Foreign Relations.
+She is also a Senior Fellow of the German liberal-conservative thinktank Zentrum Liberale Moderne (LibMod), an assistant professor at Warsaw University's Institute of Sociology and a member of the European Council on Foreign Relations.

 Academic background

 Karolina Wigura graduated from the Institute of Sociology (2003) and Political Science (2005) under the programme of the College of Inter-Area Individual Studies In the Humanities and Social Sciences at the University of Warsaw.
 Her doctorate thesis was conducted as part of a PhD program at the Institute of Sociology (University of Warsaw, UW) and at the Faculty of Philosophy and Theology at the Ludwig Maximilian University of Munich.
-She was awarded a doctorate thesis in Social Sciences in 2009 (titled “Declarations of Forgiveness and Repentance in Politics: Examples from the history of Poland, Germany and Ukraine, 1945-2006.
-Theories and Practice”).
-She works as a lecturer at Warsaw University's Institute of Sociology and the Chair of History of Sociological Thought, and is a member of the Intradepartmental Social Memory Section at the Institute of Sociology.
+She graduated in 2009 with a thesis "Declarations of Forgiveness and Repentance in Politics: Examples from the history of Poland, Germany and Ukraine, 1945-2006.
+Theories and Practice”.
+Wigura obtained her habilitation from the Faculty of Sociology, Warsaw University, in 2020 for the book Wynalazek nowoczesnego serca.
+Filozoficzne źródła współczesnego myślenia o emocjach (The Invention of Modern Heart.
+Philosophical Sources of Contemporary Thinking of Emotions).
+She works as a research associate at Free University of Berlin and as a lecturer at Warsaw University's Faculty of Sociology at the Department of the History of Social Thought.

 Her academic interests include political philosophy of the twentieth century, especially of Hannah Arendt, Paul Ricoeur, Vladimir Jankélévitch and Karl Jaspers; sociology and ethics of memory, with a focus on transitional justice, historical guilt, reconciliation and forgiveness in politics – these are the core themes of the book she published in 2011, titled “Wina narodów.
 Przebaczenie jako strategia prowadzenia polityki" (The Guilt of Nations.
 Forgiveness as a Political Strategy).
 She also devotes her research to the history of ideas of emotions.
 In 2019 she published a book devoted to these subjects under the title "Wynalazek nowoczesnego serca.
 Filozoficzne źródła współczesnego myślenia o emocjach" (The Invention of Modern Heart.
 Philosophical Sources of Contemporary Thinking of Emotions).
-In the book, she argued that the seventienth century philosophy, especially of Thomas Hobbes, Baruch Spinoza and René Descartes, made a decisive contribution to the creation of contemporary concept of emotions.
+In the book, she argued that the seventeenth century philosophy, especially of Thomas Hobbes, Baruch Spinoza and René Descartes, made a decisive contribution to the creation of the contemporary concept of emotions.